anthony2025/resume/README.md

 #### TECHNICAL SKILLS
 - Frontend: Proficiency in Javascript (ES6+), Flow/TypeScript, React/Redux, CSS Flexbox/Grid.
 Experience with Reason/Ocaml, Protocol Buffers, AWS Amplify, and Webpack.
 - Backend: Proficiency in Scala (Play Framework) and NodeJS.
 Experience with Serverless architectures, SQL/NoSQL, Cats/Scalaz, and Functional Programming.
 - General: Experience with Linux administration, Devops with AWS/Terraform, Docker containers, Git, CI/CD setup, Selenium testing.
-Comfortable in Bash, Lua, Python, Java.
+Comfortable in Bash, Lua, Python, and Java.

 #### PROFESSIONAL EXPERIENCE
 - BTS Software Solutions, Independent Consultant, June 2019 – August 2019
-  - Worked on the rewrite of a data sharing site.
+  - Worked on the rewrite of a data sharing site running React.
 Goals were to improve responsiveness across devices, as well as accessibility, internationalization, and ease of use.
 - BTS Software Solutions, Software Engineer, August 2017 – June 2019
-  - Conducted the development of a job scheduler for a scientific data server; leveraging AWS services to allow scientists to run experiments on powerful cloud servers.
+  - As part of DARPA's projects THoR and Prometheus, worked on the development of a scientific data server extensively leveraging AWS cloud services.
+Collaborated on all fronts of the application: from layout and user experience design, to devops and backend microservices.
   - Architectured a HR application for calculating revenue forecasts and tracking personnel.
 Succesfully applied functional programming concepts to halve risk calculations.
   - Reverse engineered existing graph optimization C++ tooling to conduct experiments on lossless compression schemes for Machine Learning models.
 - Rose’s Daycare LLC, Web Developer, May 2017 – July 2017
 https://github.com/anthony2025/roses-daycare